ezampino/mtip-tutorial/docs/lessons/Lesson4.md

-## Lesson 4: Managing and tracking issues in GitHub
+## Lesson 6: Intro to managing and tracking issues in GitHub
 ##### [Back to Home](../index.md)

 ### [Overview](#overview)